kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_tides.md

 To select a different tide, click the tides button in the top-right corner of the screen.
 This opens a list of all the tide tables you've created.
 Simply click on a tide to view it.

 ## Tide Chart
 The tide chart displays the tides for the current day.
 The X-axis represents time, while the Y-axis represents the tide height.
 A dot marks the current time on the chart.
-By default the today is selected, but you can change it by tapping the calendar icon at the top of the screen.
-Additionally, you can use the arrows to move to the next / previous date or long press the calendar to quickly jump to today's date.
+By default, today is selected, but you can change it by tapping the calendar icon at the top of the screen.
+Additionally, you can use the arrows to move to the next/previous date or long press the calendar to quickly jump to today's date.

 At the top of the screen, you'll find the current tide level and, if available, the tide's height.
 A down arrow means a falling tide, while an up arrow means a rising tide.